National Name Check Program

 Mission: The mission of the National Name Check Program (NNCP) is to disseminate information from FBI files in response to name check requests received from Federal agencies including components within the Legislative, Judicial, and Executive branches of the Federal Government, for the purpose of protecting the United States from foreign and domestic threats to national security.

-Authority: The NNCP has its genesis in Executive Order 10450, issued during the Eisenhower Administration.
+Authority: TThe NNCP has its genesis in Executive Order 10450, issued during the Eisenhower Administration.
 This executive order addresses personnel security issues and mandates National Agency Checks (NACs) as part of the pre-employment vetting and background investigation process.
 The FBI is part of the NACs conducted on all U.S. government employees.

-Function: The employees of the NNCP review and analyze potential identifiable documents to determine whether a specific individual has been the subject of or mentioned in any FBI investigation(s), and if so, what (if any) relevant information may be disseminated to the requesting agency.
+Function: The employees of the NNCP review and analyze potential identifiable documents to determine whether a specific individual has been the subject of or mentioned in any FBI investigation(s), and if so, what information may be disseminated to the requesting agency.
 It is important to note that the FBI does not adjudicate the final outcome; it just reports the results to the requesting agency.

 Source of Data: The NNCP conducts manual and electronic searches of the FBI’s Central Records System (CRS).
 The CRS encompasses the centralized records of FBI Headquarters, field offices, and legal attaché offices, as well as all investigative, administrative, personnel, and general files.

 Name Check Program Processing Volumes: The volume of name checks processed varies from year to year.
-The NNCP strives to process the majority of requests within 30 days, with the remaining requests processed within 90 days.

 |Processed Name Checks:|